 Do you have items that need to be packed away, or only get used once a year?
 Then consider making use of the ceiling – yes, you heard us correctly.
 Family Handyman has a simple guide for installing ceiling storage with large plastic containers.

 6. Under shelf jars

 Another way to store screws, nails and other small items is to keep them in plastic jars, which are then mounted underneath your shelves.
+A great way to repurpose all those containers you get through, and brilliantly effective.
 Quick and easy!